Momentum-Safe/AnyFaucet/README.md

 # AnyFaucet

+Serverless Faucet on Aptos.
 Allow anyone to create aptos faucet token and mint it freely.

+## Why this repository?

+In common practice, a faucet of a certain coin on Aptos will require a dedicated server to store the private key of the minter account, and handle the request from external users.
+However this is inefficient since it will need to setup an additional server to handle the request.

+`AnyFaucet` propose a serverless solution that not a dedicated server is needed to handle mint request, but only interact with smart contract.
+For details, please check out the [code](https://github.com/Momentum-Safe/AnyFaucet/blob/main/move/faucet/sources/faucet.move).

 ## Install
 run `npm install` or `yarn`